Jamia Nusrathul Islam

-Jamia Nusrathul Islam is an Islamic university in Kerala.
+Jamia Nusrath is an Islamic university in Kerala.
 This institution opened in 1997.
 It is located in Randathani, Malappuram in India.
 The foundation was laid by Islamic scholar O. K. Usthad.
-The university has more than 3000 students under institutes such as Dava and Sharea and junior Dava colleges ,and a special English medium school located at Poovanchina, Randathani, Malappuram.
+The university has more than 3000 students under institutes such as Dava and Sharea and junior Dava colleges and a special English medium school located at Poovanchina, Randathani, Malappuram.
 OK Usthad Research Center conducts academic conferences and is the major project of the university.

 About the university

-The society was established on July 28, 1997.
+The society was established on 28 July 1997.